 The City of Vancouver has been working to improve the quality of life in the DTES for many years.
 A number of policies, plans, programs and projects have been undertaken in partnership with residents, businesses, non-profit groups and other levels of government.
-Many of these past efforts have focused on specific topics such as housing, substance use, and economic revitalization but they often significantly overlap in their recommendations or directions.
-The plan aims to help long-range planning and development become more integrated in future.
-The plan will enable the development of further partnerships and continue to build on all the past plans, policies and programs that have come before.
+Many of these past efforts have focussed on specific topics such as housing, substance use, and economic revitalization but they often significantly overlap in their recommendations or directions.
+It is hoped that the plan will help long range planning and development become more integrated in future.
+The plan will enable the development of further partnerships and continues to build on all the past plans, policies and programs that have come before.